roblaing/erlang-webapp-howto/unit5/README.md

   [{<<"name">>, Name}] = ets:lookup(weather_table, <<"name">>)
 ```

+which just turned the verbose input into even more verbose, and to me unusable, output.
+I thought replicating the above Json example
+with XML would be easy, but no such luck, so if you have to use XML and Erlang, good luck.

 <h4>Date formating</h4>

 This Json objects includes a "dt" key with a value of 1485789600 &mdash; the number of seconds to that particular date